 Instead, take a beat, gather your thoughts, and pick one thing to focus on.
 You don’t need a 20-minute meditation break to get the benefits of mindfulness at work.
 You just need to take a deep breath, and remember to do one thing at a time.

-2. Plan the tough stuff for tomorrow … or later.
+2. Plan the tough stuff for later in the week.

 “Though a bit simplistic, a rule of thumb is that it takes about one day to adjust for each hour of time change,” writes Michael J. Breus, PhD, at WedMD.
 “There is significant individual variation, however.”

-What that means is that you’re better off doing complicated tasks or having difficult conversations tomorrow or Wednesday, instead of today.
+What that means is that you’re better off doing complicated tasks or having difficult conversations later in the week.
 Of course, that’s not always within your control, but as much as possible, put off the tough stuff, just this once.

 3. Don’t lean on the caffeine.